Student Due Process: Complaints and Grievances

 STEP 1: Meet with the instructor or staff member to discuss your complaint.

 Regardless of the type of complaint and as stated in Step 1 above, students are first encouraged to discuss the complaint or grievance directly with the person or department responsible for the decision or action for which they have a concern (informal resolution).
 Informal resolution allows the faculty or staff to hear your concerns and work with you to resolve the issue.
 However, a student has the right to pursue formal complaint procedures at any time.
+See the specific types of complaints below for formal resolution steps.

 Administrative Procedure 4231 outlines the process by which a dispute of a final grade for a course may be resolved in a fair manner and in accordance with state law.
 Students should note that the determination of the student’s grade is final in the absence of mistake, fraud, bad faith or incompetence (Education Code 76224).